 "We are prepared to take our response to the next level in addressing this virus and we urge every American to take monkeypox seriously," Health and Human Services Secretary Xavier Becerra said.
 Read more about what the public health emergency means.

-The majority of infections have been detected among gay and bisexual men, but public health experts have made it clear that monkeypox is an "equal opportunity disease," meaning that anybody, regardless of sexual orientation, race, class or other demographic categories, is susceptible to infection.
+The majority of infections have been detected among gay and bisexual men, but public health experts have made it clear that MPX is an “equal opportunity disease,” meaning that anybody, regardless of sexual orientation, race, class or other demographic categories, is susceptible to infection.

 KQED spoke to physicians, public health officials and LGBTQ+ health groups to create this guide that includes the latest information on the disease, its transmission and available treatment, and what to do if you become infected.
-And if you're looking for vaccine details specifically, you can read our full guide to where to find a monkeypox vaccine near you.
+And if you’re looking for vaccine details specifically, you can read our full guide to where to find a MPX vaccine near you.

 However, “people with weakened immune systems, children under 8 years of age, people with a history of eczema, and people who are pregnant or breastfeeding may be more likely to get seriously ill or die.”